oguzliv/Add_Player_Into_Event/README.md

 Before mentioning the algorithm phase, I added a authentication middleware in order to register a user, and login as a user in order to get his/her credentials from cookie.
 Ofcourse , there are some logical mistakes such as when you are registering, you have to mention your level in the game.
-For the sake of the goal of the project, please ignore these kinf of logical mistakes.
+For the sake of the goal of the project, I ignored these kind of logical mistakes.

 <h1>How to make it work</h1>
 <ol>